xvmdvx/FENNECv1/README.md

 - `CHANGELOG.md` – lists new features and fixes.
 - `README.md` – this guide.

 For historical changes refer to the **Changelog**.
-It has been reset so future updates start from a clean slate.
+This document is reset everytime requested by the user, ensuring changes are now reflected on README, DICTIONARY, AGENTS, etc.

 ### Architecture